HZB Scientific Selection Panel

 Proposals from the fields gas phases, liquids, solutions and small clusters will be discussed here too.

-Proposers aiming primarily at crystallographic or structural investigations are encouraged to consider college C6 (material science and hard condensed matter) as well.
+Proposers aiming primarily at crystallographic or structural investigations are encouraged to consider college C6 (material science and hard condensed matter).

 C4.
 Electronic Structure (not magnetism)

 College C4 reviews research projects dealing with the investigation of electronic structure of matter, primarily with spectroscopic methods.

 For projects with emphasis on magnetism college C5 (Magnetism and Superconductivity) is recommended.

 - spin dynamics

 C6.
 Material Sciences and Hard Condensed Matter (no spectroscopy)